actions/runner-images/CONTRIBUTING.md

 ### General rules
 - For every new tool add validation scripts and update software report script to make sure that it is included to documentation
 - If the tool is available in other platforms (MacOS, Windows, Linux), make sure you include it in as many as possible.
-- If tools installation includes a few versions, consider putting the list of versions to `toolset.json` file.
+- If installing a few versions of the tool, consider putting the list of versions in the corresponding `toolset.json` file.
 It will help other customers to configure their builds flexibly.
 See [toolset-windows-2016.json](images/win/toolsets/toolset-2019.json) as example.
 - Use consistent naming across all files
 - Validation scripts should be simple and shouldn't change image content

 ### Windows
-- Add script that will install tool and put it to `scripts/Installers` folder.
+- Add a script that will install the tool and put the script in the `scripts/Installers` folder.
-There are a bunch of helper functions that could simplify your code: `Choco-Install`, `Install-Binary`, `Install-VsixExtension`, ` Start-DownloadWithRetry`, `Test-IsWin16`, ` Test-IsWin19` (Find the full list of helpers in [ImageHelpers.psm1](images/win/scripts/ImageHelpers/ImageHelpers.psm1)).
+There are a bunch of helper functions that could simplify your code: `Choco-Install`, `Install-Binary`, `Install-VsixExtension`, ` Start-DownloadWithRetry`, `Test-IsWin16`, ` Test-IsWin19` (find the full list of helpers in [ImageHelpers.psm1](images/win/scripts/ImageHelpers/ImageHelpers.psm1)).
-- Add script that will validate tool installation and put it to `scripts/Tests` folder.
+- Add a script that will validate the tool installation and put the script in the `scripts/Tests` folder.
 We use [Pester v5](https://github.com/pester/pester) for validation scripts.
-Create the separate `*.Tests.ps1` file in case if tool requires complex tests or use `Tools.Tests.ps1` for simple tests.
+If the tests for the tool are complex enough, create a separate `*.Tests.ps1`.
+Otherwise, use `Tools.Tests.ps1` for simple tests.
-Run your test by adding `Invoke-PesterTests -TestFile <testFileName> [-TestName <describeName>]` at the end of installation script to make sure that your tests will be run.
+Add `Invoke-PesterTests -TestFile <testFileName> [-TestName <describeName>]` at the end of the installation script to make sure that your tests will be run.
-- Add changes to document tool name and version to the software report generator `images/win/scripts/SoftwareReport/SoftwareReport.Generator.ps1` that is used to generate software README file, e.g. [Windows2019-Readme.md](images/win/Windows2019-Readme.md).
-We use [MarkdownPS](https://github.com/Sarafian/MarkdownPS) to build documentation for image.
+- Add changes to the software report generator `images/win/scripts/SoftwareReport/SoftwareReport.Generator.ps1`.
+The software report generator is used to generate an image's README file, e.g. [Windows2019-Readme.md](images/win/Windows2019-Readme.md) and uses [MarkdownPS](https://github.com/Sarafian/MarkdownPS).

 ### Ubuntu
-- Add script that will install tool, validate it and document and put it to `script/Installers` (Currently, the single file is used on Ubuntu images).
+- Add a single script that will install, validate, and document the tool and put the script in the `script/Installers` folder.
+Use existing scripts such as [github-cli.sh](images/linux/scripts/installers/github-cli.sh) as a starting point.
   - Use [helpers](images/linux/scripts/helpers/install.sh) to simplify installation process.
   - Validation part should `exit 1` if any issue with installation.
   - Use `DocumentInstalledItem "<add to docs>"` helper for building documentation.